-A Master's degree in Computational Mathematics does not only go hand in hand with the university mission to offer graduate programs in all fields, but it opens new opportunities for students to have a degree that is unique and fills a need that has not been properly addressed by local and, to a large extent, regional universities.
+A Master's degree in Computational Mathematics opens new opportunities for students to have a degree that is unique and fills a need that has not been properly addressed by local and, to a large extent, regional universities.
 In addition, Computational Mathematics is now among the hottest areas of research at both industry and academic levels.